-- 4. The actions to which Chapter 40 applies are intended to be of broad scope and comprise actions arising out of or concerned with any transaction or dispute of a commercial or business nature and to include but not to be limited to

-- the construction of a commercial or mercantile document,

-- the sale or hire purchase of goods,

-- the export or import of merchandise,
+- 4. The actions to which Chapter 40 applies are intended to be of broad scope and comprise actions arising out of or concerned with any transaction or dispute of a commercial or business nature and to include but not to be limited to - the construction of a commercial or mercantile document, - the sale or hire purchase of goods, - the export or import of merchandise,

 - the carriage of goods by land, air or sea,

 - insurance,

 - banking,

 - the provision of services

 - a building, engineering or construction contract,

 - a commercial lease.

-The Tayside Commercial Court
+The Tayside, Central and Fife Commercial Court

-- 5. An action, and all proceedings in it, in which an election has been made to adopt the procedure in Chapter 40 or which has been transferred under rule 40.5 to be dealt with as a commercial action, shall be heard and determined in the Tayside Commercial Court. - 6.
-Commercial actions emanating from Dundee, Forfar and Perth Sheriff Court districts may all be raised in Perth Sheriff Court.
-The sheriff clerk at Perth will accept Dundee and Forfar actions for warranting.
-All administrative work relating to commercial actions will be dealt with in Perth, although parties have the option of raising commercial actions in Dundee and Forfar, if so minded.
+- 5. An action, and all proceedings in it, in which an election has been made to adopt the procedure in Chapter 40 or which has been transferred under rule 40.5 to be dealt with as a commercial action, shall be heard and determined in the Tayside, Central and Fife Commercial Court. - 6.
+Commercial actions emanating from all Sheriff Court districts within the Sheriffdom of Tayside, Central and Fife may be raised in Perth Sheriff Court.
+The sheriff clerk at Perth will accept Alloa, Dundee, Dunfermline, Falkirk, Forfar, Kirkcaldy and Stirling actions for warranting.
+All administrative work relating to commercial actions will be dealt with in Perth, although parties have the option of raising commercial actions in Alloa, Dundee, Dunfermline, Falkirk, Forfar, Kirkcaldy and Stirling, if so minded.
 However, the default position is for commercial actions to be raised in Perth.
+Cases from these Sheriff Court districts appointed to be treated as commercial actions in terms of rule 40.5 shall be transferred to the commercial roll in Perth